atishayjain708/TS_MF_cluster_analysis/README.md

 3. Execute Hcluster_my_idea.py to obtain the clusters in `./CLusters/nested_clusters_15_average_w=$_a=#_lsh_limit=@.txt`.
 A dendrogram will also be obtained and saved in `/Plots` directory.
 4. From `nested_clusters_15_average_w=$_a=#_lsh_limit=@.txt` obtain the indices to plot and create a new file in the working directory named as `to_plot_15_average_w=$_a=#_lsh_limit=@`.
 These indices will be obtained by copying the contents of the cluster file into the excel sheet (column A) and then copying the resukts in column B.
 5. Finally generate a comparison plot by running gen_subplots.py.

+**NOTE: The various parameters (w,k,lsh_limit) can be varied by changing the respective values in the code files. $,# and @ have been used as placeholder in this guide for w,k and lsh_limit respectively.**

 ## Plotting and getting analysis